zammad/zammad-documentation/api-intro.rst

 Authentication
 ==============

-Zammad supports 3 different authentication methods for the Zammad API.
+Zammad supports three different authentication methods for API.

 HTTP Basic Authentication (username/password)
 ---------------------------------------------

-The username/password provided as http header in the http call.
-The Zammad admin can enable/disable his authentication method in the admin interface.
-Read more about HTTP Basic Authentication [here](https://en.wikipedia.org/wiki/Basic_access_authentication).
+The username/password must be provided as HTTP header in the HTTP call.
+The Zammad admin can enable/disable the authentication method in the admin interface.
+Read more about HTTP basic authentication [here](https://en.wikipedia.org/wiki/Basic_access_authentication).

 Example::

  curl -u {username}:{password} https://your_zammad/api/v1/users

-HTTP Token Authentication (Access Token)
+HTTP Token Authentication (access token)
 ----------------------------------------

-The access token provided as http header in the http call.
-Each user need to create it's own access token in user preferences.
-The Zammad admin can enable/disable his authentication method in the admin interface.
+The access token must be provided as HTTP header in the HTTP call.
+Each user needs to create its own access token in the user preferences.
+The Zammad admin can enable/disable the authentication method in the admin interface.

 Example::

  curl -H "Authorization: Token token={your_token}" https://your_zammad/api/v1/users

-OAuth2 (Token Access)
+OAuth2 (token access)
 ---------------------

 The Zammad API supports OAuth2 authorization.
-In order to create OAuth2 tokens by an external application, the Zammad user needs to create an Application in the admin interface first.
-In your requests, specify the access token in an authorization header as follows:
+In order to create OAuth2 tokens for an external application, the Zammad user needs to create an application in the admin interface.
+The access token then has to be given within the HTTP header:

 Example::